Worship the Lord in the beauty of holiness

 Night Prayer & Benediction

 On Sundays at 7:00 pm we gather for Night Prayer and Benediction in the church.
 This service, depending on the season, begins with either Evensong or Compline, ending with a time of adoration before the Blessed Sacrament.
 The choir sings occasionally, and when the choir is not singing, this service is lead by organist and cantor.
+Prior to Night Prayer and Benediction, a sung mass is celebrated at 6:00 pm.

 Our Patron Saints - Queen Emma and St. Mark